-Having fun during your trip to New York City is quite easy, and even if you do not like sports and in particular the NBA or the NHL, the truth is that watching a game of basketball or ice hockey in this legendary stadium is a real spectacle of music, dancing, partying and, of course, sport.
-A unique opportunity to experience the thrill of high competition sport that you can not miss at Madison Square Garden.
+You go to New York to have fun and even if you do not like sports and specifically the NBA or the NHL, the truth is that watching a basketball or ice hockey game in the United States is a real spectacle of music, dancing, partying and, of course, sport.
+A great opportunity to live the experience and the atmosphere of high competition sport that you can not miss at Madison Square Garden.

-With a capacity of more than 20,000 people and five floors, this is one of the main multipurpose halls of the city.
-Madison Square Garden is a reference for sports on the East Coast, as both the New York Knicks (NBA) and the New York Rangers (NHL) play their home games here.
+With a capacity of more than 20,000 people and five floors, we are facing one of the main multipurpose pavilions of the city.
+Madison Square Garden is a benchmark for sports on the East Coast of the country, as both the New York Knicks (NBA) and the New York Rangers (NHL) play their home games here.

 16. Historic events held at MSG

-This venue is living history of American sports and a true New York landmark.
-For decades it was the boxing mecca of the country and legends such as Muhammad Ali, Mike Tyson, Joe Frazier or Rocky Marciano fought in its ring.
-Although boxing matches are still held there today, the most important ones take place in Las Vegas at hotels like the MGM Grand.
+The arena is a living history of American sports and an icon of New York.
+For decades it was the mecca of boxing and legends such as Muhammad Ali, Mike Tyson, Joe Frazier and Rocky Marciano fought in its ring.
+Although boxing matches are still held today, the most important ones take place in Las Vegas at hotels such as the MGM Grand.

-However, the history of Madison Square Garden is also linked to big musical events: throughout its history, it has hosted concerts by such popular artists as Elvis Presley, Frank Sinatra, John Lennon, Madonna, Michael Jackson, The Rolling Stone or Queen, among many others.
+However, the history of Madison Square Garden is also linked to major musical events because throughout its history it has hosted concerts by such popular artists as Elvis Presley, Frank Sinatra, John Lennon, Madonna, Michael Jackson, The Rolling Stone and Queen, among many others.

-Its facilities have even been used for meetings of a political nature (such as the Republican Party convention in 2004) or religious (such as the great homily given by Pope Francis in 2015).
+Its facilities have even been used for political meetings (such as the Republican Party convention in 2004) or religious meetings (such as the great homily given by Pope Francis in 2015).

-If you are thinking of attending an NBA game, which I highly recommend you do, check ahead of time the schedule of games taking place during your trip.
-If you are in New York between October and April, you will most likely be able to catch a Knicks or Brooklyn Nets game.
-Here is an article about how to attend an NBA game in New York.
+If you are planning to attend an NBA game, which I highly recommend you do, check the schedule of games that will take place during your trip ahead of time.
+If you are in New York between October and April, you will most likely coincide with a Knicks or Brooklyn Nets game.
+Here is an article on how to attend an NBA game in New York.

-If in addition to getting to know the nooks and crannies of Madison Square Garden you would like to visit the Barclays Center, the home of the Brooklyn Nets, I tell you all about it in my article on how to visit the Brooklyn Nets stadium.
+If in addition to knowing the nooks and crannies of Madison Square Garden you want to know the Barclays Center, the home of the Brooklyn Nets, I tell you how to do it in my article on how to visit the Brooklyn Nets stadium.

-Finally, you can also go see The New York Giants play soccer at MetLife Stadium and catch a game of baseball of the legendary New York Yankees at Yankee Stadium in northern Manhattan.
-Here is everything you need to know to buy your tickets: how to go to a soccer game in New York and how to catch a baseball game in New York.
+Finally, I can not fail to recommend other teams that play in New York and that when you see them live you will feel totally immersed in a typical American movie.
+The New York Giants play soccer at MetLife Stadium and you can also see the mythical New York Yankees at Yankee Stadium in northern Manhattan.
+Here is everything you need to know to buy tickets: how to go to an American Football game in New York and how to see a baseball game in New York.